Holidays (2016 film): St. Patrick's Day

-School teacher Elizabeth Cullen shows her students a documentary film about St. Patrick's Day and the legend of how he rid Ireland of snakes back in his time.
-She also takes an interest in her new, unhappy student Grainne after Grainne leaves a dried grass snake and a note reading "Only your deepest wish can make me smile" as a St. Patrick's card project.
+School teacher Elizabeth Cullen shows her students a documentary film about St. Patrick's Day and the legend of how St. Patrick rid Ireland of snakes.
+She takes an interest in a student named Grainne, who, as a St. Patrick's card project, leaves a note reading "Only your deepest wish can make me smile" and a dried grass snake.

 After a night of drinking, Elizabeth awakens in her car with a snakeskin surrounding her.
-After she encounters Grainne in a supermarket, in which the latter embraces the former's belly, Elizabeth happily discovers that she is pregnant only to learn from the doctor that the baby will be a snake.
-Elizabeth finds a drawing Grainne did of Elizabeth giving birth to a snake and vomits black sludge.
-Throughout the course of her pregnancy, her behavior becomes increasingly strange and she refuses to listen to reason.
-In the final few weeks of her pregnancy, Elizabeth lies in her bathtub and places a mouse on her belly to lure the snake out of her womb.
-Her belly thrashes about as the snake tries to find a way out, rendering Elizabeth unconscious.
-She is then led away by Grainne and a mysterious man, presumably Grainne's father and the father of Elizabeth’s snake baby.
-The man assumes that Elizabeth will be horrified, but she happily embraces her role as the snake’s mother and joins the cult.
+In a supermarket, she encounters Grainne, who embraces her belly.
+Elizabeth later happily discovers that she is pregnant, only to learn from the doctor that the baby will be a snake.
+Elizabeth finds a drawing Grainne did of her giving birth to a snake and vomits black sludge.
+Throughout the course of her pregnancy, her behavior becomes increasingly strange.

+Later, a heavily pregnant Elizabeth lies in her bathtub and places a mouse on her belly to lure the snake out.
+The snake violently thrashes inside of her, rendering her unconscious.
+She is then led away by Grainne and a mysterious man, presumably Grainne's father and the father of Elizabeth's snake baby.
+The man assumes that Elizabeth will be horrified, but she happily embraces her role as the snake's mother and joins the cult.

 Later, a new teacher at the school gets the same message from Grainne.